I Tested the Mr. Heater Buddy: Did It Provide Enough Heat?

 Whether you’re building your emergency supplies or prepping for your next camping or hunting trip, the Mr. Heater Buddy could be right for you.
 This little heater doesn’t eat up storage space, nor does it take up much room in a crowded camping situation.
 The option to hang it can mean it takes up zero floor space with the right setup.
 Everything about it is easy to use, and it puts out enough heat to warm the 225 square feet of space it’s rated for.

-While this heater is great for small spaces and emergency use, it might not be the best choice for every situation.
+While this heater is great for small spaces, it might not be the best choice for every situation.
 This model doesn’t necessarily have the range to warm a whole garage or workshop, though you could use it to heat a corner.
 It’s also not the most attractive outdoor heater.
 It’s completely functional but not something you might want hanging around at an outdoor party.